 What are Shower Steamers?

-To be honest, up until this year, shower steamers which are also known as Shower melts were nowhere on my Radar.
+To be honest, up until this year, shower steamers which are also known as Shower melts and shower steamer tablets were nowhere on my Radar.

 I’d heard of standing in a steaming shower to help support wellness.